How To Get The Best Landlord Insurance In Colorado

 Case 1 – Aurora long-term rental:

-Steve owns a 3-bedroom single-family home in Aurora that he rents to a long-term tenant on a 12-month lease.
+Let’s start with Steve, a contractor for Comcast cable who has a property in Aurora that he inherited from his grandmother a couple of years back.
+Steve now owns a 3-bedroom single-family home in Aurora that he rents to a long-term tenant on a 12-month lease.
 The property has no pool or fireplace and is professionally managed.
 His landlord insurance policy costs him $1,275 per year and includes dwelling coverage up to $250,000, liability coverage of $300,000, and $25,000 in loss of rental income protection.
 His risk profile is low, and he hasn’t filed any claims in the last five years.

 Case 2 – Boulder STR luxury home:

-Susan operates a high-end Airbnb in Boulder with designer furnishings, a hot tub, and mountain views.
-She hosts around 20 nights per month, year-round.
+Susan, on the other hand, is part of the upper echelon of the Boulder elite and has held numerous prestigious positions at the University of Colorado.
+Susan operates a high-end Airbnb in Boulder with designer furnishings, a hot tub, and mountain views, and typically hosts around 20 nights per month, year-round.
 Because of the short-term rental use and higher rebuild cost of the custom home, her STR-specific landlord policy comes with a much higher premium: $3,100 annually.
 The policy includes $500,000 in dwelling coverage, $1 million in liability, and a $10,000 vandalism rider for guest-related damage.
 Her insurer also requires her to have a guest agreement and install security cameras at entrances.

 What about short-term rental insurance?

-Operating a short-term rental (STR) in Colorado, whether through Airbnb, VRBO, or similar platforms, introduces unique risks that standard homeowners or landlord insurance policies often do not cover.
+Operating a short-term rental (STR) in Colorado, whether through Airbnb, VRBO, or similar platforms, introduces specific risks that standard homeowners’ or landlord insurance policies often do not cover.
 To ensure comprehensive protection, STR owners should consider specialized insurance policies tailored to the nuances of short-term rentals.

 Essential Insurance Coverages for STR Hosts